Narnach/user_agent_sanitizer/README.md

 User agent sanitizer
 ====================

 Parse a HTTP user agent and attempt to return something that means something to a human.
+I started this because I needed to sanitize usage statistics by mobile phones.
+Most user agent parsers focus on the browser, because that is what matters on the desktop.
+On mobile I care more about the phone than the browser, so those are the details I focus on.

 Example: